Civil Engineering Mathematics 1

 What about after uni?

-As this undergraduate course meets the exemplifying academic benchmark for Chartered Engineer status requirement, you can enhance your career prospects through professional registration and institution memberships.
+MEng (Hons) Civil Engineering at Salford meets the exemplifying academic benchmark for Chartered Engineer status requirement, enabling professional registration and institution membership.

 Industry placements can form a key part of your studies and provide a structured link between study and exposure to professional practice, and allow you to enhance your development in an industrial setting.

 The course team has a wide range of long-standing and professional relationships with industry.
 External validation recognises that the course meets both UK and international standards required by the engineering profession.

 Professional registration and Institution membership will enhance your career in the following ways: